 For essay questions, write a quick plan, with everything you can think of to answer the question.
 If additional points come to you after you have started writing, just add them to the plan.

 Start with a short introduction outlining your direction/argument and then work through your essay plan.

-Keep an eye on time and try to be as succinct as possible to help ensure you have time to cover all your points.
+To ensure you cover all your points, keep an eye on time and be as succinct as possible.
 Once you've written as much as time allows, close off your essay with a conclusion and move onto the next question.

-In the case of STEM exams, be sure to show and explain your working.
-This will ensure you get the maximum marks available, even if you get the answer wrong.
-Make the answer clear to the examiner by crossing out errors and highlighting your final response.
-For multiple choice questions, try coding the paper as you scan it: a) definitely can do (do these first) b) tricky/lengthy but doable questions (do these second) and c) tricky/lengthy and not sure about (do these last).
+In the case of STEM exams, show and explain your working to get the maximum marks available, even if you get the final answer wrong.

+Cross out errors and highlight your final response.
+For multiple choice papers, try coding the questions as you scan them:

+- a) definitely doable (do these first) - b) tricky/lengthy but doable questions (do these second) - c) tricky/lengthy and unsure (do these last).